openmss/openmss.github.io/index.md

 title: Open Resources for the Study of Manuscripts
 ---

-The Open Manuscripts project is using [the CITE architecture](http://cite-architecture.github.io/) to organize about manuscripts collaboratively assembled information from several related projects.
+The Open Manuscripts initiative is using [the CITE architecture](http://cite-architecture.github.io/) to organize information about manuscripts, collaboratively assembled  from several related projects.

 The coordinated projects include: